Thoregon/ThoregonWiki/wiki/identity.md

 Self Sovereign Identities
 =========================

+Every SSI founds its personal cloud.
+It acts now in a network, not on a platform anymore.

+To access content in the universe, the SSI needs a claim for each content or content collection.
+Content is not just a data structure anymore, it comes with behavior.

 Kinds of identity
 - siloed (centralized, account for each provider)
 - federated (third-party like facebook, google, ...)